zed/imunify360-doc/docs/hooks/README.md

 ## Log File

 You can see all hook data in the log file.
-It is located at _/var/log/imunify360/hook.log_.
+It is located at <span class="notranslate"> _/var/log/imunify360/hook.log_ </span> .
 When the event comes, the data is recorded to the log file in the following format:

 <div class="notranslate">